AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

 Before getting started, ensure that:

-1. You have standard access to Adobe Workfront and Administrator access to Experience Manager Guides.
+1. You have standard access to Adobe Workfront and administrator access to Experience Manager Guides.
 2. You [create a new custom form in Adobe Workfront](https://experienceleague.adobe.com/en/docs/workfront/using/administration-and-setup/customize/custom-forms/design-a-form/design-a-form) required for Experience Manager Guides by specifically using the below fields:

     | Field type | Label| Name | Choices (Show values enabled) |